 Unfortunately, like all good things, the IRS has a funny way of ruining it.

 That’s right!
 We’re talking about your taxes.
-In this article, I’m going to cover everything you need to know about how to handle taxes on your Patreon income.
+In this article, I’m going to cover everything you need to know about how to handle taxes on your Patreon income, whether it's a your side hustle or sole income source.

 Is Patreon income taxable?